QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Spinorial Maxwell equation

-We start the formulation of the theory by introducing a \emph{photon spinor} $\Psi$ and a \emph{charge-current spinor} $\Phi$, which both have eight components.
-As we will show below, the advantage of using an eight-dimensional photon spinor is that it is \emph{gauge-independent}.
+We start the formulation of the theory by introducing an \emph{electromagnetic spinor} $\Psi$ and a \emph{charge-current spinor} $\Phi$, which both have eight components.
+As we show below, the advantage of using an eight-dimensional electromagnetic spinor is that it is \emph{gauge-independent}.
 The eight-component spinors describe the physics of \emph{all four Maxwell's equations} including the charge and current densities: one component is related to Gauss's law of magnetism, three components to the Amp\`ere-Maxwell law, one component to Gauss's law of electricity, and three components to Faraday's law.
 In any inertial frame, the components of $\Psi(t,\mathbf{r})$ are composed of the electric and magnetic fields, $\mathbf{E}(t,\mathbf{r})$ and $\mathbf{B}(t,\mathbf{r})$, and the components of $\Phi(t,\mathbf{r})$ are composed of the total electric charge and current densities $\rho_\mathrm{e}(t,\mathbf{r})$ and $\mathbf{J}_\mathrm{e}(t,\mathbf{r})$.
 Omitting the time and position arguments, we write

 Here $\varepsilon_0$, $\mu_0$, and $c=1/\sqrt{\varepsilon_0\mu_0}$ are the permittivity, permeability, and the speed of light in vacuum, respectively.
-The zero elements of the photon spinor $\Psi$ are related to the property of all photon states to be eigenstates of the spin operator squared, having a well-defined spin $S=1$.
+The zero elements of the electromagnetic spinor $\Psi$ are related to the property of all electromagnetic spinors to be eigenstates of the spin operator squared, having a well-defined spin $S=1$.
 The zero elements of the charge-current spinor $\Phi$ are related to the nonexistence of magnetic monopoles as elementary particles \cite{Jackson1999}.
 The definition of the covariant spin operator will be given in Secs.~\ref{sec:operators3D} and \ref{sec:operators4D}, and the eigenstates are discussed in Sec.~\ref{sec:eigenvalues}.